 Who They Are Good For: Age group racers who intend to make triathlon a regular hobby, but whose main goal is to finish and have fun, and Sprint racers who want to gradually improve their times.

-Recommended Model: The Orca S4 took the place of the Orca S3, and when it did it brought some higher-end buoyancy and paneling technology to the sub-$250 price range.
-While it might not be the performance you want for an Ironman, the S4 provides more than enough technology for your training swims and the typical Sprint and Olympic racer.
+Recommended Model: The Orca S6 is in the “S-Level” lineup for Orca, a constantly-evolving offering for entry-level and beginning triathletes.
+From the time this model was an S3, many years ago, Orca has brought some higher-end buoyancy and paneling technology to the sub-$250 price range.
+While it might not be the performance you want for an Ironman, the S6 provides more than enough technology for your training swims and the typical Sprint and Olympic racer.
 If you are on the fence about this or a higher-end wetsuit, we always recommend going up to the mid-level.
 After a few races and swims, you will be thankful for the better range-of-motion and paneling.
+As you are shopping, note that you might be references to the S4, S5, and S6….
+S6 is the newest but they are in a way the same model, just upgraded every couple years (S6 being the newest).
 We also love the Blueseventy Sprint.
-It is an excellent wetsuit from a reliable maker for a reasonable price of $200.
+It is an excellent wetsuit from a reliable maker for a reasonable price in the low $200’s.

 Level 3: Mid-Level